18 Myths About Sex You Still Believe

 Myth: Blackouts, storms, and terrorist attacks cause a baby boom nine months later

-Thanks to a blackout, a blizzard, a bomb scare, or some other factor that lands you stuck at home with no lights and no internet, you decide you’ve got to entertain yourselves by getting busy in the bedroom, right?
-(And hey, you’re just trying to stay warm!)
+The theory is that thanks to a blackout, a blizzard, a bomb scare, or some other factor that interrupts the lights and internet, people decide to entertain themselves in other ways.
 While this sounds like a fun plot to a rom-com, this is an urban legend, says S. Philip Morgan, a Duke professor of sociology and demography and author of a study looking at the effects of these events on birth rates.
-The data simply doesn’t support the idea of a “blackout baby boom,” he says.
+The data simply don’t support the idea of a “blackout baby boom,” he says.

 Milan Ilic Photographer/Shutterstock

-Much has been said about the dangers of sexting—and those are very real, especially in casual relationships.
-But when done in a committed, secure relationship, it can take your sex life from rote to raging.
-Sending sexual messages and pictures to your significant other increases not only your sexual satisfaction but also your overall happiness in your relationship, says Emily Stasko, MS, MPH, lead author of a study on the impacts of sexting on relationships.
-(Note: Sex and sleep are the only two things guaranteed to make you happy, according to science).
-The committed relationship part is key, however, as people who identified in the study as single found that sexting had the opposite effect, reducing sexual satisfaction.
+Much has been said about the downsides of sexting.
+But when done in a consensual way in a committed, secure relationship, it may take your sex life from rote to raging.
+Sending sexual messages and pictures to your significant other increases not only your sexual satisfaction but also your overall happiness in your relationship, says Emily Stasko, MS, MPH, lead author of a 2015 study on the impacts of sexting on relationships.
+The committed relationship part may be key, however, as people who identified in the study as single found that sexting had the opposite effect, reducing sexual satisfaction.

 Myth: Sex and intercourse are one and the same

-Intercourse simply means there is penetration; having sex can, and should, include so much more than that, says Melissa Coats, a licensed professional counselor and sex therapist.
+Intercourse generally means penetrative sex.
+However sex can, and should, include so much more than that, says Melissa Coats, a licensed professional counselor and sex therapist in Alpharetta, Georgia.
 Sex has an emotional component and encompasses a wide variety of sexual activities, which may or may not include intercourse, she explains.
-Conflating the two can cause a lot of trouble for couples dealing with things like pain during intercourse, erectile dysfunction, or past traumas.
+Conflating the two can cause a lot of trouble for people dealing with things like pain during intercourse, erectile dysfunction, or past traumas.
 “It’s a myth that every time you have sex, it must include intercourse or it somehow doesn’t count,” she says.
-Do you have any of the 10 silent signs you have intimacy issues?
+(Check out these 8 habits of couples with steamy sex lives.)

 Myth: You can tell who has an STD

 “A very common sex myth people believe is that you’ll be able to tell if someone has an STD by looking at them,” says Robert Huizenga, MD, author of Sex, Lies & STDs.
-The truth is that many sexually transmitted infections don’t show outward symptoms or may not show up until much later.
+The truth is that many STDs don’t show outward symptoms or may not show up until much later.
 There’s no substitute for getting a medical screening and being totally honest about the results with your partner—and expecting the same transparency from them, she says.
-Here are 14 things you didn’t know about STDs that could save your life.
+(Here are 14 things you didn’t know about STDs that could save your life.)

-Myth: Having a much younger lover means mind-blowing sex
+Myth: Having a much younger partner means mind-blowing sex

-Has Hollywood sold you on the desirability of being a “sugar daddy” or “cougar”?
+Has Hollywood sold you on the desirability of being a “sugar daddy” or “cougar?”
 Don’t believe it.
-Having a May-December relationship isn’t ideal and, in fact, is detrimental to both partners, says a study published in the Review of Economics and Statistics.
-They found that those married to much younger or older spouses have lower earnings, lower cognitive abilities, are less educated, and—to completely annihilate the stereotype—are less physically attractive, than couples of similar ages.
-Oh, and the sex is worse too.
-Here are 7 reasons movie sex is ruining your sex life.
+While a May-December relationship works for some people, a study published in the Review of Economics and Statistics found it wasn’t always ideal, at least in the context of marriage.
+Researchers found that those married to a much younger or older spouse had lower earnings and education levels than couples who had similar ages.
+Of course this is just one study and not the last word on optimal relationships.
+(Here are 7 reasons movie sex is ruining your sex life.)

 Myth: There’s no such thing as too much masturbation

-Delayed ejaculation—meaning when men struggle to have orgasms in conventional ways due to a reliance on porn and masturbation—is way more common than you think, says Cyndi Darnell, an Australian clinical sexologist and sex and relationship therapist.
+Delayed ejaculation—meaning when men struggle to have orgasms due to a reliance on porn and masturbation—is more common than you think, says Cyndi Darnell, an Australian clinical sexologist and sex and relationship therapist.
 Both men and women can become so accustomed to a certain kind of pressure and speed from stimulating themselves that they find it difficult or even impossible to orgasm with a real-life partner, she explains.
-A reliance on porn can also give you unrealistic expectations of how your partner should look and act, another mood killer in the bedroom.
-But here’s how many times men need to ejaculate to prevent prostate cancer.
+A reliance on porn can also give you unrealistic expectations of how your partner should look and act in the bedroom.

 Myth: Breakup sex is a terrible idea